luord/luord.github.io/content/pages/interests.md

 # Film
 I like cinema.
 I've watched and enjoyed many movies of every genre and different time periods.
-I don't go out of my way to watch old movies (and this is why I don't consider myself a "cinephile") and prefer contemporary stuff, but I do watch oldies every now and then.
+I don't go out of my way to watch old movies (and this is why I don't consider myself a "cinephile") because I prefer contemporary stuff, but I do watch oldies every now and then.

 I like movies so much I have fairly active profiles in [criticker][criticker]{: target="_blank"} and [imdb][imdb]{: target="_blank"}, check them out if you want to see what movies I've watched, reviews, etc.